eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 ----------

-This panel shows the configuration values of the alert selected in the *Alert List*, including the alert name, its domain, the values of host, user and topic of the monitored entitities, its threshold or the duration of the alert.
+This panel shows the configuration values of the alert selected in the *Alert List*, including the alert name, its domain, the values of host, user and topic of the monitored entities, its threshold or the duration of the alert.

 .. _monitor_status_panel_layout: